Is Dallas Cowboys Cornerback Trevon Diggs Related to Buffalo Bills Wide Receiver Stefon Diggs?

-Dallas Cowboys’ second-year sensation Trevon Diggs is a burgeoning star on the Dallas Cowboys’ surprising defense.
+Dallas Cowboys’ two-time Pro Bowl cornerback Trevon Diggs is a star on the Dallas Cowboys defense.
 After gaining a reputation as a diva wide receiver as a Minnesota Viking, Buffalo Bills wideout Stefon Diggs has become one of the best players in the league at his position.
 The question is, are Trevon Diggs and Stefon Diggs related?

 Stefon Diggs and Trevon Diggs are brothers

 The answer is yes.
 Stefon Diggs is Trevon Diggs’ older brother.
 The two NFL stars join a relatively small handful of brothers who’ve made it to football’s highest level.
 This exclusive list includes well-known football families such as the Mannings, Watts, McCourtys, Barbers, Kelces, and Sharpes.

 Stefon and Trevon Diggs, along with their brother and sister, grew up in Maryland.
 Aron Diggs, the NFL players’ father, died in 2008 of congestive heart failure, and Stefon became a father figure to Trevon and his other younger brother and sister, according to ESPN.

 Four years later, Stefon left for college but stayed close to home at the University of Maryland.
 In three seasons as a Terp, the wideout caught 150 balls for 2,227 yards and scored 14 touchdowns.

 After heading to the Minnesota Vikings with the No. 146 overall pick in the 2015 draft, Stefon made a name for himself as one of the best receivers in the league before a trade sent him to Buffalo in 2020.